NC First Step Act December 2019 Update

 What is the Federal First Step Act?

-Last year, Congress passed the Federal First Step Act with bi-partisan support.
+In 2018, Congress passed the Federal First Step Act with bi-partisan support.
 On December 21, 2018, President Donald Trump signed it into law.
 The act, made famous in pop culture by celebrities such as Kim Kardashian, enjoyed overwhelming support.

 The law sought to grant relief to criminal defendants in certain situations.
 The type of relief is varied and extensive.
 But, it would include the following: